 - Freeze in a sealed container or freezer zip-lock bag for up to 3 months.

 I sure hope you enjoyed this Ultimate Instant Pot Pinto Bean Recipe as much as my family has.
 Let us know how your body handled these beans.
-If you are still having a hard time tolerating beans, you may want to look into The Plant Paradox Program which is a program designed to heal the gut.
+If you are still having a hard time tolerating beans, you may want to soak the beans overnight with a pinch of baking soda and rinse off the water.
+Use fresh water for cooking.
+I have found the digestive enzyme FODZYME helpful with reducing gas when eating legumes.

-In the Plant Paradox program, one eliminates beans and all lectin containing foods for a period of time, and re-introduces them (pressure-cooked beans) later once the gut has healed.
-Speak to your health practitioner to see if this is a good fit for you.
-I myself have been reducing lectins in my diet so you will be finding more pressure cooked recipes on my blog.
+In the Plant Paradox program, one eliminates beans and all lectin containing foods for a period of time, and re-introduces them (pressure-cooked beans) one variety at a time, once the gut has healed.
+Speak to your health care practitioner to see if this aligns with your health goals.

 Ultimate Instant Pot Pinto Beans No Soaking Method